simgrid/simgrid/examples/README.rst

 Master Workers
 ^^^^^^^^^^^^^^

-Another good old example, where one Master acto$ has a bunch of tasks to dispatch to a set of several Worker actors.
+Another good old example, where one Master actor has a bunch of tasks to dispatch to a set of several Worker actors.
 This example is used in the :ref:`SimGrid tutorial <usecase_simalgo>`.

 .. tabs::